 This New Year’s Day came thirty-three days after the children docked in New York.2 Now Ole, Henriette and Mathias were not the only ones grieving.
 Three younger siblings emigrated with their mother in 1886.2 They had already relinquished their Olson surname to Hemmingson, to conform to American custom.
 It was now time for the elder two.
 It would have been a fun distraction, for name changes did not end there.
 Eight-year-old Marie, could still be Marie.
 But Harald would be Harry, and Einar would be Ed.
 The younger children would giggle as Etta and Matt forgot themselves or uttered names with Norwegian inflection.
 Better command of American English would go to the younger three, to the dismay of the elder two.
 We can imagine word games, aplenty.

-Aunt Pauline and Uncle Lars Rued lived right next door, but a in farm context.3 Pauline was Ole’s sister.
+Aunt Pauline and Uncle Lars Rued lived right next door, but in farm context.3 Pauline was Ole’s sister.
 They had a number of children already, with a new one expected.
 George’s care, then, most likely fell to Etta.
 After all, she had just proven herself, being in charge of Matt on their journey together.
-Lars was a farmer, but Ole had two jobs; his farm and his day labor of road construction and surveying.1 3 Matt most likely freed some time for Ole, by working the farm.
+Lars was a farmer, but Ole had two jobs; his farm and his day labor of road construction and surveying.1 3 Matt most likely freed some time for Ole, to work the farm.

 Family lore tells us that Matt had only a fourth grade education.
 He was our grandfather, so, we heard about him.
 More than likely, Etta got no more schooling either, beyond what she got in Norway.
 That Ole had a Civil Engineering Degree hints to the hard choices that he had to make for them.
-The younger children probably fared better in the schooling department.

 DESCENDANTS OFF TO SCHOOL